samjulien/blog/_posts/2018-07-19-developing-mobile-apps-with-xamarin-forms-and-azure-functions.markdown

 #### **Authenticating Users on the iOS Application Project**

-Now, inside `Services` folder, create new class called `AuthenticationService`.
+Now, inside the `Services` folder, create a new class called `AuthenticationService`.
 This class will be responsible for handling the authentication on the iOS platform.
-Please note that you will using dependency injection to register the `IAuthenticationService` implementation.
+Please note that you will be using dependency injection to register the `IAuthenticationService` implementation.

 This class looks exactly the same as in your Android project but here you are using a different NuGet package: `Auth0.OidcClient.iOS`.